This is about how to rid yourself of a toxic employee or boss.

 What you can do is find a way to start an honest conversation about what you see and then begin the task of sorting out the causes behind their need to be the best at the expense of others.

-Super achievers who learn to harness that need to be front and center all the time, can become creative collaborators.
+Super achievers who learn to harness what is needed to be front and center can always become creative collaborators.
 It takes courage to start the conversation to help people dig down and find the underlying reasons why there is a need to push someone aside, just to be noticed.

 That’s often the missing part of hiring, and also firing – not taking the time to open the truth-telling conversation, so that everyone can win and strive toward personal excellence.